FAQs

 What happens once I've bought my plan?

 We’ll send you a plan documents folder with all the information about your plan, as well as a membership card.
-If you have opted to have a nominated representative for your plan, they will receive a letter shortly after you have purchased your funeral plan.
-This will advise that you have put a plan in place and provide details of your appointed funeral director.
+If you provide a nominated representative for your plan, they’ll receive a letter shortly after you have purchased your funeral plan.
+This will let them know that you’ve put a plan in place and provide the details of your appointed funeral director.

 What if my circumstances change?

-If your personal or financial circumstances change, please get in touch if you wish to update us on this.
+If your personal or financial circumstances change, please get in touch to discuss how we can help and allow us to make any updates to your plan.

 If you’re having trouble paying for your plan, please call us.
 We’re here to help.
 You can also get free, impartial advice from Moneyhelper.
 Moneyhelper is provided by the Money and Pensions Service and is backed by the Government.